-Commented [RH26]: Add that a suspension will require a new license application the originall license because verifying compliance will take at least as much County staff time as the origianl application.
+Commented [RH26]: Add that a suspension will require a new license application

 Commented [RH27]: These fees should represent the actual to the County of administering thse licenses.
 For many rentals the fee is about the cost of one night's rental.
-That is too small to pay for the cost of adminstration.
+That is too small to pay for the cost of administration.

-Commented [RH28]: Renewal should cost the same as
+Commented [RH28]: Renewal should cost the same as the originall license because verifying compliance will take at least as much County staff time as the original application.